 Before You Begin a Water Heater Flush

-There are two important things to consider before you perform this maintenance.
-First, if you have a gas water heater, you should find out whether its pilot light must be lit manually.
+Prior to draining the tank, you need to figure out how to turn off your gas water heater.
+A vacation setting might do the trick.
+You should also find out whether its pilot light must be lit manually.
 The best source for this information is the original owner’s manual, because pilot lighting procedures vary among models.
 If you don’t have a manual, check the water heater’s label for a brand name and model number and try to look up the manual online.
 There may also be pilot lighting instructions printed on a label on the tank.

 How to Flush Your Water Heater

-7. Flush with clean water.
-When the tank is empty, reopen the cold water supply valve to flush the tank with clean water.
-You only need to do this until the water coming from the drain hose is clear and free of sediment, so it can be helpful to have a partner at the other end of the hose to tell you when the tank is clean.
-If you’re going it alone, collect a glass of water from the drain hose after about a minute of flushing, then shut off the water supply.
+- Step 6: After the tank is drained, turn the cold water supply back on, which will help rinse out any sediment left in the bottom of the tank.
+Let it run for a few minutes and check the end of the hose to see when it runs clear, then turn it off.
+If you’re not sure, collect a glass of water from the drain hose after about a minute of flushing, then shut off the water supply.
 Wait a few minutes to see if sediment begins settling at the bottom of the glass, and if so, or if the water is tinted, flush some more.